Press conference for Biennale College Cinema and VR.

 I know it sounds too neat, but to some extent the landscape and portrait impulses find a balance in Zen in the Ice Rift , directed by Margherita Ferri.
 The action takes place in the majestic, somewhat menacing Italian Apennines, where Maia, nicknamed Zen, lives with her mother.
 As the only girl on the ice hockey team, Zen is mocked as a lesbian, and she has become hardened to the bullying she encounters.
 With her butch-flip hairdo and perpetual frown, she has a hair-trigger temper and all but begs people to fight with her.

 One screenplay stratagem for gaining audience sympathy is to have your protagonist treated unfairly.
 This happens early on, when Zen is slammed by a player on the ice.
-She reacts by firing at her loitering teammates with a BB pistol.
+She reacts by firing a BB pistoal at her loitering teammates.
 They get payback by locking her neck to a railing.
 Voilà: a sympathetic but imperfect protagonist, someone we can watch with keen interest as she must make decisions, bad or good.

 Those decisions include accepting overtures of intimacy from Vanessa, the prototype of the beautiful, popular teenager.
 Zen’s sexual identity, confused from the outset, becomes the focus of the drama.
 This process develops in unexpected directions and leads to a climax that exhibits how teenagers’ use of social media can take bullying to a brutal level.